Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

 Identify the requirements that need to be delivered for this project.

-Identify which tasks you should focus on as a Data Analyst.

-An analysis of their content categories showing the top 5 categories with the largest popularity.
+Identify which tasks you should focus on as a Data Analyst. analysis their content categories showing the top 5 categories with the largest popularity.

 # Business task
 - An audit of their big data practice